 The Mountain Lion (Cougar) is a solitary, strongly territorial hunting species.
 Unlike most cats, it hunts day or night.
 The Cougar is a good climber and excellent jumper, able to leap more than 20 feet, and only swims when necessary.
 The Cougars is one of our two 6th Grade Teams.
-Team members: Caitlin Hunt - Math/ELA (Team Leader), Tonja Vaughan - Science, Linda Wright - Math/ELA, and Julie Peters - Social Studies.
+Team members: Ralph Jabinales - Math, Fallon Terry - ELA, Nichole Anderson - Social Studies, and Sheryl Abreu - Science.
 Feel free to contact teachers with questions, comments, and/or concerns.

 The Panther is an elusive and powerful animal that has adapted well to a variety of habitats around the world and is known to be one of the strongest climbers of all felines.
 The Panther tends to be dark brown to black in color.
 The Panther is an incredibly intelligent and agile animal that is very seldom seen by people in the wild as they are generally very quiet and cautious animals.
-Team Members: Diane Speights - ELA, Tamika Crumpler - Math, Brandon Hedgpeth - Social Studies, Stephanie Pacquette - Science (Team Leader).
-Additional Team Members: Erica Hagan - ELA and Sarah Lance - Math.
+Team members: Diane Speights - ELA, Tamika Crumpler - Math, Cleshay Breece - Science, and Amanda Williams - Social Studies.

 SVMS Student Handbook

 On some occasions, teams and organizations will order t-shirts, go on field trips, have club expenses, charge for ID badges or agendas, and/or other items that students may need or want to purchase.
 Below is this link to see the CCS Fees and Dues for Elementary, Middle, and High school students.